All Episodes

 And one of the main subjects was the controversial alleged autopsy of a non-human being first introduced to the public by Ray Santilli in London on May 5th.

-And with me is George Wingfield, an English researcher who spoke with us on Dreamland at the Seattle MUFON conference, and who has now been talking with Ray Santilli about new developments in this story.
+And with me is George Wingfield, an English researcher who spoke with us on Dreamland at the Seattle Mufon Conference and who has now been talking with Ray Santilli about new developments in this story.

-And he, George, attended this conference where Santilli screened a little more than 30 minutes of the black and white footage of both an autopsy and pieces of debris from what is now described as a crash site near Socorro, New Mexico, not Roswell.
+And he, George, attended this conference where Centilli screened a little more than 30 minutes of the black and white footage of both an autopsy and pieces of debris from what is now described as a crash site near Socorro, New Mexico, not Roswell.

 George, can you describe for us what you did see this weekend on film?